Enabling network and mobile user logins

 </dict>

-// The server sends a challenge.
+// The device management service sends a challenge.

 <dict>